 If your hair loss is due to a lack of the right nutrients, you can try taking supplements and vitamins.
 Haircare companies like Keranique can offer supplements specifically designed to treat hair loss causes, which is often better than just going to the store and finding the vitamins by themselves.
 Keranique’s Hair and Scalp Health Supplements include all the nutrients your hair needs, including vitamin B-6, vitamin B-12, and zinc, as well as special supplements like Keraviatin, which keep your hair looking thick, soft, and luxurious.

-Hair Regrowth Kits
+Hair Regrowth Kits For Women Over 50

 In addition to the supplements, Keranique also offers a complete hair regrowth kit.
 The system is based around a three-pronged attack on your hair loss symptoms and combines standard hair loss treatments like minoxidil with premium hair care ingredients explicitly designed for women with thinning hair.